Tibetan Spaniel vs Tibetan Mastiff: Complete Comparison (2026)

 Health and Lifespan Comparison

 Tibetan Spaniel has a typical lifespan of 12-15 years, while Tibetan Mastiff lives approximately 10-12 years.
 Health profiles differ significantly between these dogs.
-Tibetan Spaniel is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Tibetan Mastiff faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
+Tibetan Spaniel is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
+Tibetan Mastiff faces its own health challenges including joint and skeletal conditions, Eye Conditions, Other Concerns.
 Tibetan Spaniel has 2 documented predispositions compared to 3 for Tibetan Mastiff, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health